NBelgaonkar/Psi-Omega-Site/README.md

 1) you want to know how to "refresh" the website to show your latest additions
 2) the website is down and you want it back up

-To refresh the website, connect to the server, then run `docker restart psi-omega-server`.
-Make sure the server has your latest version of the code as well (go to Psi-Omega-Site directory and run `git fetch origin` and pull your code).
+To refresh the website, connect to the server, then run `./restart.sh`.
+It takes awhile, sorry.

 If the website is down, go to the Psi-Omega-Site directory and run `./startup.sh`
 ## What to know as a Backend Dev